grafana/writers-toolkit/docs/sources/write/style-guide/word-list/index.md

 ### alerting rule

-An _alerting rule_ is a Prometheus concept reused in Grafana Mimir.
+An _alerting rule_ is a Prometheus concept reused in Grafana Mimir and Grafana Loki.
 For more information refer to [Alerting Rules](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/).

 {{< admonition type="caution" >}}